rdellamonica/pygro/docs/source/index.rst

    examples/Schwarzschild-Precession.ipynb
    examples/Schwarzschild-PhotonOrbit.ipynb
    examples/Schwarzschild-ISCO.ipynb
+   examples/Wormhole.ipynb

-and with a detailed API guide that provides support for all the classes and methods in PyGRO
+Finally we provide the users with a detailed API guide that offers support for all the classes and methods in PyGRO

 .. toctree::
    :maxdepth: 2